Profannyti/CashVille/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project has a demo video - see the [DEMO VIDEO](https://youtu.be/rZh8gNa6FMQ) file for details.

 ## Feedback and Support